-Juicy watermelon makes a sweet statement for any 4th of July get-together.
+Juicy watermelon hacks can make a sweet statement for any 4th of July party.
 Using stencils and a sharp knife or vegetable peeler, carve festive notes as a celebratory memo.
 Display your assortment of various-shape watermelons on your porch, deck, or even as a fun centerpiece for your snack table.

-A pretty swag adds instant party style.
+A pretty Fourth of July decoration adds instant party style.
 It's a cinch to make: Cut out an equal number of stars from red and blue tagboard (use the first one as a guide for cutting the rest).
 Coat the stars with crafts glue and sprinkle with glitter; let dry.
 Add a grommet for hanging on one point of each star and string onto ribbon.
 Hang the garland to announce that the party starts here.

 Independence Day decorating is easier (and cheaper) than you think!
 To make these flag-inspired pennants, cut paint-chip cards from your local hardware store into triangles.
 Using a hole punch, cut two holes at the top edges of each triangle.
 String together using white ribbon, separating triangles about 1 inch apart.

-It's game time with this tossable version of tic-tac-toe.
+This tossable version of tic-tac-toe is one of our favorite Fourth of July outdoor games for kids.
 Cut a 20-inch square from a painter's drop cloth; turn back the edges and press with an iron.
 Use duct tape to finish the edges and mark squares.
-Sand-filled muslin sachet bags -- color coded with duct-tape strips -- mark each player's spot.
+Sand-filled muslin sachet bags—color coded with duct-tape strips—mark each player's spot.

 A beautiful beach and some summer sun are all you need for the perfect 4th of July celebration.
-Build sand castles, then top peaks with American flags for a festive finish.
+Keep kids occupied with fun 4th of July activities by having them build sand castles.
+Top the peaks with American flags for a festive finish.

 These personalized napkins are a clever and inexpensive way for guests to keep track of their drinks.
 How to make them?
 Well, it's as easy as 1, 2, 3.
 Simply use iron-on numbers at the corner of each cocktail napkin and say goodbye to annoying mix-ups.